fedir/ghstat/README.md

 * The most popular project is `facebook/react`
 * The newest project is `hyperapp/hyperapp`
-* The project with the most active community is `riot/riot`
-* The project with best errors resolving rate is `meteor/meteor`
 * The project with more commits is `meteor/meteor`
 * The project made by most notable top contributors is `facebook/react`
+* The project with best errors resolving rate is `meteor/meteor`
+* The project with more commits by day is `meteor/meteor`
+* The project with the most active community is `riot/riot`
 * The best project (taking in account placements in all competitions) is `meteor/meteor`

 [Detailed JS frameworks statistics](https://github.com/fedir/ghstat/blob/master/stats/js_frameworks.csv)